Village: South America

 Village or "villa" is one of the three levels at which the government classifies urbanizations or "localidades", a "villa" is highest rank than a "pueblo" which is the lowest unit and lower than a city or "ciudad", which is the highest rank.
-Note that this organization is more related with notability than size, since there is no official criteria to determine the level of urbanization.
+This organization is more related with notability than size, since there is no official criteria to determine the level of urbanization.
 Every urbanization is a "pueblo" unless is elevated by decree to the next category.
 Historically this was a faculty of the executive power but more recently this faculty was transferred to the legislative.
 However colloquial speech still refers as "pueblo" to most "villas" and even cities and many names preceded by the word "villa" could represent other standard, such as "Villa del Cerro" or "Villa Serrana".

 North America

 In contrast to the Old World, the concept of village in Canada and the United States today is largely disconnected from its rural and communal origins.
 The situation is different in Mexico because of its large bulk of indigenous population living in traditional villages.